Anson2Leung/SetBet.github.io/index.md

 Full Cycle Takeout - A pilot program by the non-profit Zero Waste O’ahu (Zero Waste Hawaii).

 Their mission is to reduce the waste produced by single-use containers and utensils by renting out re-usable ones.
 Having a web application will be able to reduce the burden on both customers and the organization.

+This applications can be modified and applied more generally for use in UH.
+For their own rental or loan services.

 ### Tech Stack